 Identify and Target Enough Respondents

 Large datasets are the lifeblood of factor analysis.
-You’ll need large groups of survey respondents, often found through panel services, to yield significant and actionable results.
+You’ll need large groups of survey respondents, often found through panel services, for factor analysis to yield significant results.

 While variables such as population size and your topic of interest will influence how many respondents you need, it’s best to maintain a “more respondents the better” mindset.